 b.
-Style: Flat or pleated front dress pants, no jeans or cargo pants, with belt loops and a solid, dark belt
+Style: Flat or pleated front dress pants, no jeans or cargo pants, with belt loops and a solid, dark belt a.
+Color: Navy-blue

 - c.
 Fit: Pants should reach the shoe but not drag on the ground.
 No excessively baggy or tight-fitting pants will be permitted.
 Pants should be worn at the waist with no undergarments visible. - d.
 Vendor: Any as long as pants are indistinguishable from the approved vendor pants